 - Native American Direct Loan (NADL) Program: This supports Native American Veterans purchase, construct, improve, or refinance a home on Native American trust lands.
 To qualify, your tribal organization must participate.

 - Adapted Housing Grants: VA helps veterans with total and permanent disabilities related to military service obtain suitable housing through Specially Adapted Housing grant.

-Veterans Administration loans also come with an option to lower your interest rate without having to go back and do a full documentation refinance.
-Usually no appraisal of your home, no income documentation, and no assets are required to qualify.
-As long as you are lowering your payment, and have made your home payments on time for the last 12 months, then you may qualify for the VA Interest Rate Reduction Refinance loan.
+Veterans Administration loans also come with an option to lower your interest rate without having to go back and do full documentation refinance.
+Usually, no appraisal of your home, no income documentation, and no assets are required to qualify.
+As long as you are lowering your payment, and have made your home payments on time for the last 12 months, then you may qualify for the VA Interest Rate Reduction Refinance Loan.